HelloWorld-1017/HelloWorld-1017.github.io-post-attachments/drafts/2024-04-18 Markets Uncertainty and Volatility/note.md

 <br>

-Anyway, it's really a novel perspective and I am convinced.
-I have a new understanding about market volatility and uncertainty.
+Anyway, it's really a novel perspective.
+I am convinced, and have a new understanding about market volatility and uncertainty.

-On the other hand, Few days ago, when I wrote the blog "Fetch S&P 500 Price Index (or Other Available Series) from FRED (Federal Reserve Economic Data) Server in MATLAB"[^3], I found an FRED blog by chance, "Measuring uncertainty and volatility with FRED data"[^4].
-In this blog, the author points out the nuance between the notions of market "uncertainty" and "volatility":
+On the other hand, few days ago, when I wrote the blog "Fetch S&P 500 Price Index (or Other Available Series) from FRED (Federal Reserve Economic Data) Server in MATLAB"[^3], I found an FRED blog by chance, "Measuring uncertainty and volatility with FRED data"[^4].
+In this blog, the author contends that uncertainty and volatility are different notions, and points out the nuance between the them, saying:

 <br>